uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Let's say Incubation starts for this purpose after governance and licensing is squared and the repos are moved to a uPortal-project context.
 Successfully releasing after those changes are in place will demonstrate that the product can still release under the new arrangements.

+Next actions:

++ Make the transition to a uPortal-project GitHub organization context, then, cut a release.

 ### 4.8 Alignment and synergy with other Apereo software products

 Depends on and leverages uPortal.